talha915/dice_devops_final_project_server/README.md

 # Project Overview
-This project demonstrates how to set up a server infrastructure using Terraform, deploy a Dockerized Python Flask application, and manage CI/CD workflows with GitHub Actions.
+This project demonstrates how to set up a server infrastructure using Terraform, deploy a Dockerized Python Fast application, and manage CI/CD workflows with GitHub Actions.

 # Project Components
 1. Terraform: Used to define and create AWS infrastructure including EC2 instances, VPCs, and state management with S3 and DynamoDB.